The Rqueue provides an abstraction over Redis for Producer and Consumer use case. The library provides two types of queues for producer/consumer.

 Dead Letter Queue Consumer/Listener

-By default, an application can’t attach a listener to dead letter queue, if you want to attach a dead letter queue listener for a queue than set deadLetterQueueListenerEnabled of RqueueListener annotation.
+By default, an application cannot attach a listener to a dead letter queue.
+To enable dead letter queue listener functionality for a specific queue, set the deadLetterQueueListenerEnabled

 Example configuration